1 California Temporary Emergency Transit Lanes

 Temporary emergency transit lanes were approved in April 2021 and installed along segments of California, Clay and Sacramento streets.
 In January 2022, the project was approved to become permanent with some modifications.

-• On California Street between Steiner and Presidio streets, temporary emergency transit lanes replaced the curbside travel lane.
+• On California Street between Steiner and Presidio streets, transit lanes replaced the curbside travel lane.
 Lanes are in effect at all times.
 All on-street parking has been retained.

-• On Sacramento between Leidesdorff and Front streets, temporary emergency transit lanes convert the existing 7am-7pm transit lane to a full time transit lane, eliminating these spaces as part-time parking spaces.
+• On Sacramento between Leidesdorff and Front streets, converted the existing 7am-7pm transit lane to a full time transit lane, eliminating these spaces as part-time parking spaces.

 • Two blocks of AM and PM peak transit lanes that were added to the project as part of the permanent legislation in 2022 on Clay Street, between Mason and Taylor and between Jones and Leavenworth, will be installed in 2023.
 Currently, there are trees overhanging into the curbside lane on these blocks that prevent a bus from operating.
 After the trees are replaced, bus lanes will be installed on these blocks.